Robert Noyce: Career

 After graduating from MIT in 1953, Noyce took a job as a research engineer at the Philco Corporation in Philadelphia.
 He left in 1956 to join William Shockley, a co-inventor of the transistor and eventual Nobel Prize winner, at the Shockley Semiconductor Laboratory in Mountain View, California.

 Noyce left a year later with the "traitorous eight" upon having issues with Shockley's management style, and co-founded the influential Fairchild Semiconductor corporation.
 According to Sherman Fairchild, Noyce's impassioned presentation of his vision was the reason Fairchild had agreed to create the semiconductor division for the traitorous eight.

 Noyce was vital to the invention of the integrated circuit.
 After Jack Kilby invented the first hybrid integrated circuit (hybrid IC) in 1958, Noyce in 1959 independently invented a new type of integrated circuit, the monolithic integrated circuit (monolithic IC).
 It was more practical than Kilby's implementation.
 Noyce's design was made of silicon, whereas Kilby's chip was made of germanium.
 Noyce's invention was the first monolithic integrated circuit chip.
 Unlike Kilby's IC which had external wire connections and could not be mass-produced, Noyce's monolithic IC chip put all components on a chip of silicon and connected them with aluminum lines.
 The basis for Noyce's monolithic IC was the planar process, developed in early 1959 by Jean Hoerni.
 In turn, the basis for Hoerni's planar process were the silicon surface passivation and thermal oxidation methods developed by Mohamed Atalla in 1957.

 Noyce and Gordon Moore founded Intel in 1968 when they left Fairchild Semiconductor.
 Arthur Rock, the chairman of Intel's board and a major investor in the company, said that for Intel to succeed, the company needed Noyce, Moore and Andrew Grove.
 And it needed them in that order.
 Noyce: the visionary, born to inspire; Moore: the virtuoso of technology; and Grove: the technologist turned management scientist.
 Noyce served as the first CEO, until 1975, when he was succeeded by Moore.
 The relaxed culture that Noyce brought to Intel was a carry-over from his style at Fairchild Semiconductor.
 He treated employees as family, rewarding and encouraging teamwork.
 Noyce's management style could be called "roll up your sleeves".
 He shunned fancy corporate cars, reserved parking spaces, private jets, offices, and furnishings in favor of a less-structured, relaxed working environment in which everyone contributed and no one received lavish benefits.
 By declining the usual executive perks he stood as a model for future generations of Intel CEOs.

-At Intel, he oversaw invention of the microprocessor as a concept by Ted Hoff and design of the first commercial microprocessor Intel 4004 by Federico Faggin, which was his second revolution.
+At Intel, he oversaw the invention of the microprocessor as a concept by Ted Hoff and design of the first commercial microprocessor Intel 4004 by Federico Faggin, which was his second revolution.